Warm sunshine for the first day of Fall

 Showers and storms possible this evening/overnight

 QUAD CITIES, Iowa/Ill.
-(KWQC) -- Now that the showers have come to an end, look for mostly sunny, breezy and warm weather for your Saturday.
-Highs should reach the upper 70′s to middle 80′s.
+(KWQC) -- Look for mostly sunny skies, along with breezy and warm weather for your Saturday.
+This first day of Fall will feel very summer-like, with highs reaching the upper 70′s to middle 80′s.
 Clouds will be on the increase as our next system arrives this evening.
 Expect showers and some isolated storms, with some stronger storms possible mainly west of the Mississippi River.
-A marginal to slight risk for severe weather exists for the western and central parts of Iowa, with just a sliver of our western counties included.
+A marginal to slight risk for severe weather exists for the western and central parts of Iowa, with just a small sliver of our western counties (Johnson, western Henry, Washington and western Lee counties) included.
 Showers continue into Sunday, with cooler readings in the 60′s to the low 70′s.
 Turning our attention to the upcoming work week, conditions look to remain mild and dry, with highs in the 70′s and lows in the 50′s.

 Fall officially began at 1:50 AM CDT.